 - Wheels Not Included

-Unlike other Duromax generators which come with a wheel kit to make it easy to carry around, the wheel set needs to be purchased separately for this one.
+Unlike other Duromax generators that come with a wheel kit to make it easy to carry around, the wheel set needs to be purchased separately for this one.
 Don’t worry though, it’s not expensive.

 - Difficult to Transport

-This again, is due to the lack of wheels.
+This again is due to the lack of wheels.
 It’s not light enough to comfortably carry it so we recommend you purchase the wheels.